barbell-math/smoothbrain-bs/README.md

 import "github.com/barbell-math/smoothbrain-bs"
 ```

-A very simple build system written in 100% golang.
+A very simple build system written in 100% golang to avoid the need to have cmake as a dependency.

 ## Index